ilyasbilgihan/knitting/readme.md

 ## Settings Panel

-We have 7 settings and 1 image source input boxes.
+We have 7 settings and 1 source image url input boxes.

 #### The Settings are:
 - **Max Line Count** - How many vectors (straight lines) will be in our knitted thread.
 (Affects the result)